optimizely/nuclear-js/docs/src/docs/03-creating-stores.md

 In Nuclear, state can only be an ImmutableJS data type, such as an `Immutable.Map` or an `Immutable.List`, or a JavaScript primitive.

-Because stores in Nuclear don't hold state — they simply receive state, transform it, and return new state — there is no need to worry about stores knowing about other stores.
+Because stores in NuclearJS don't hold state — they simply receive state, transform it, and return new state — there is no need to worry about stores knowing about other stores.
 That means no confusing `store.waitsFor` and no cross-pollution of data.
 In Nuclear, the sole responsibility of a store is to return a portion of existing or transformed application state.
 The responsibility of reading application state falls on **Getters**, which we'll cover later.